The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 I like trackable numbers, and too many directory websites don’t have trackable figures for you to determine your ROI.

 But I can’t outrank The Knot and WeddingWire on Google!
-They pay tens of thousands for SEO and SEM!
+They pay tens of thousands for SEO and SEM 😱

-Yes, you can.
+Actually, that’s fake news.
 Local listings (map listings) show up before they do.
 Look at the screenshots below.

 Whether you’re advertising on Google or on Google Maps listing (or better yet, do both!), you will show up before The Knot, Wedding Wire, Wedding Spot, Venue Report, Martha Stewart, Here Comes the Guide, etc.